Testing for Hashimoto’s (Because your doctor won’t!)

 Hashimoto’s is the #1 cause of hypothyroidism in the United States.

-This means that there is a HUGE chance that you have Hashimoto's thyroiditis if you have low thyroid function in any degree.
+This means that there is a huge chance that you have Hashimoto’s thyroiditis if you have low thyroid function to any degree.

 Most people who have it don’t know that they do!